DawidMa/sheeshApp/documentation/signupDescription.md

 ### 2.4 The passwords do not match

-If the entered password does not match, the user has to enter it again.
+If the entered passwords do not match, the user has to enter them again.

 ### 2.5 Missing activation